Castaway (film): Cast

 In 2011, Donohoe recalled her experience working with Reed, stating: 'Well, naked on a desert island with Oliver Reed – it was a tabloid fantasy, wasn't it?
 He was an alcoholic and his behaviour was erratic, but he was always a courteous and good actor.
 His personal life wasn't working but he never crossed any lines professionally.'

 Soundtrack

 The film opens with a song by English artist Kate Bush, "Be Kind to My Mistakes".
 A slightly edited version later appeared on the 1997 re-release of her album Hounds of Love.
 The soundtrack begins with a different version of the same song, which was also released as a 7-inch single.
 The rest of the soundtrack album is instrumental and composed by Stanley Myers.
-The soundtrack received a limited CD release in 2013.
+It received a limited CD release in 2013.